Troubleshooting Leaky Roofs: 6 Essential Strategies for Common Issues and Solutions

 At Ground Up Construction, we offer thorough inspections that identify the problem, show you exactly what’s happening (with photos), and provide clear, honest options—whether it’s a quick patch or a full repair.

-Here’s how to avoid major leaks in the first place:
+Here’s how to avoid major leaks when troubleshooting leaky roof becomes unnecessary:

 These steps are simple—but they can add 5 to 10 years to your roof’s lifespan and save you thousands in water damage repairs.